r-ramos2/Static-Website-Hosting-on-AWS/README.md

-# Static Website Hosting on AWS S3
+# Static Website Hosting on Amazon S3

 ## Overview
 This guide provides steps to host a static website on Amazon S3.
 By following these steps, you can create a scalable and reliable website that can handle high levels of traffic.